Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-nominate-axialunar.md

 detailed on the [account generation][] page.

-Starting with runtime version v2023 natively included in client version [0.8.23](https://github.com/axia-tech/axiasolar/releases/tag/v0.8.23), payouts can go to any custom address.
+Starting with runtime version v2023 natively included in client version [0.8.23](https://github.com/axia-tech/AXIA/releases/tag/v0.8.23), payouts can go to any custom address.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

-## Using AXIACoin-JS UI
+## Using AXIA-JS UI

 ### Step 1: Bond your tokens

-On the [AXIACoin-JS UI](https://axiasolar.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).
+On the [AXIA-JS UI](https://AXIA.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).

 The "Staking Overview" subsection will show you all the active validators and their information -